 International Meagan’s Law makes passports for registered citizens only valid for 1 year (instead of 10). in violation of the 14th amendment equal protection clause.
 The law requires registered citizens to report all their travel itinerary directly to the department responsible 21 days prior to international travel.
 Failure to do so is cause for prosecution the same as “failure to register.”
 This law will apply to all registered citizens, regardless of whether their state requires them to submit travel information or not.
 Every time a registered citizen attempts to travel, an INTERPOL alert will be put on the passport, warning the receiving country that the registered citizen is likely there to commit a new crime.
 This alert has nothing to do with risk factors.In most cases Immigrations of the foreign country will meet you at the airplane and send you back home.
 The length of time that this law will apply to each registered citizens will be governed by the SORNA tiers, not by State Law.
 Thus, if a citizen’s duty to register would have expired after 10 years or 15 years, this time can be extended under International Megan’s Law to match whatever the SORNA tiers.
 For most registrants this will mean 25 years or life. this means that if you are in a state where your duty to register was only 10 years and you are no longer on the registry in your state, you would still be required by federal law to notify the government if traveling outside the United States.

 A special note here: anyone who is been affected by the international Megan’s law in a negative way may find relief by filing a USC 1983 civil rights tort against the government for financial damages.
-There are a number of ways that this could proceed first would be a violation of the 14th amendment equal protection and due process, but another way is the fact that a person’s reputation and state and standing in the community. is in fact a protected liberty interest and by the government inferring that a person is dangerous they have damaged that person’s reputation.
+There are a number of ways that this could proceed first would be a violation of the 14th amendment equal protection and due process, but another way is the fact that a person’s reputation and standing in the community. is in fact a protected liberty interest and by the government inferring that a person is dangerous they have damaged that person’s reputation.

 When the United States government damages a person’s reputation by implying without any specific proof about that singular person that they are dangerous simply because they are members of a group that the legislative branch of government has chosen to disfranchised.
 Then it is time for the courts to step in and make the government prove on each and every occasion that each individual of that group, Under all circumstances is in fact, dangerous!.
 Without that proof of future dangerousness, which can not be proven, then you can say that a person’s reputation and standing in the international community have been damaged. and that the government is in fact, responsible and should be held accountable for that damage.